caprica/picam/README.md

     camera.takePicture(new FilePictureCaptureHandler(new File("picam.jpg")));
 }
 ```
-Note that you can change the camera configuration directly after creating the camera if you need to.

 Captured images can be directly saved to disk, or returned and processed as a
 `byte[]`.